-It’s hard to resist a trendy niche business, but if the dot-com bubble of the early 2000s taught us anything, it’s that novelty soon wears thin.
-For each business we sell, we evaluate the sustainability of the business model as well as the industry, so that buyers get an investment and not the business equivalent of a Tamagotchi.
+It’s hard to resist a trendy niche business, but if the dot-com bubble of the early 2000s taught us anything, it’s that novelty can wear thin quickly.
+For each business we sell at FE International, we evaluate the sustainability of the business model as well as the specific industry so that buyers can acquire a real investment.
+This work has given us some unique insights.

 Evergreen Niches and Why Buyers Love Them